Last Updated on November 20, 2021 by Andy Brooks

-Hosting services are basically companies that rent out their IT facilities and resources to customers for various purposes instead of the customers having to spend huge amounts of money on those facilities.
+Hosting services are companies that rent out their IT facilities and resources to customers for various purposes instead of the customers having to spend vast amounts of money on those facilities.

 1. Shared Hosting

 This was then followed by the client-server model where the dumb terminals were replaced by fully-capable computers that requested and sent data to and from one or several servers that performed various functions, mostly hosting large databases.

 This still holds today for large and medium corporations that invested and continue to maintain their networks of computers and servers for various reasons.

 This old model, however, demands enormous amounts of overhead cost in terms of maintenance, upgrades, and expansion that large corporations can only afford.

 There are even large corporations, mostly banks and even government agencies that still rely on old technologies solely in terms of reliability and are limited from upgrading due to concerns of cost and security.

 This is no longer a problem for newer companies, or old ones that decide to shed the older computer paradigm of self-hosting their databases, their applications, and their websites; thanks mainly to advances in internet technologies and the advent of virtualization.

 Since the early 2000s, various types of hosting services have sprung up thanks to increasing internet speed and bandwidth.

 This began with website hosting and file storage services.
 Instead of people and companies hosting their websites within their premises and spending vast amounts of cash on hardware and bandwidth, web hosting companies allow others to host their websites within large server farms.